-2021 Highlights
+2022 Highlights

-❖ SPECIAL COLLECTION EVENTS:
+SPECIAL COLLECTION EVENTS:

-The Authority held both a spring and fall Household Hazardous Waste collections and a fall shredding event in 2021.
-All three collections were successfully held with pre-registration and limited volunteers.
+The Authority held both spring and fall Household Hazardous Waste collections and shredding events in 2022.
+All four collections were successfully held with pre-registration and limited volunteers.
 The Authority will continue to require pre-registration for our special collection events, which allows us to better control traffic flow, throughout the event.
-Since 2007, nearly 72,000 residents have participated in our special event collections properly disposing of nearly five million pounds of waste.
-Below is a breakdown from our 2021 events:
+Since 2007, nearly 74,000 residents have participated in our special event collections properly disposing of over five million pounds of waste.
+Below is a breakdown from our 2022 events: